danielatuesta55/python-challenge-JDAP/README.md

 I hope you find my work to not only be complete but displaying all the knowledge learned throughout this portion of the Data Science Bootcamp at Northwestern University.

 ---

+## PyBank Excercise

+### Project's Aim

+For this portion of the homework I had to create a Python script to analyze the financial records of my made-up company.
+The data was provided in a file called budget_data.csv (attached to the PyBank folder under resources).

+#### Project's Challanges

+The Python script I created accomplished the following tasks:

+1. Calculate the total number of months included in the dataset
+   * Total month's =
+2. Calculate the net total amount of "Profit/Losses" over the entire peridod
+   * Total amount of "Profit/Losses" =
+3. Calculate the average of the changes in profits (date and amount) over the entire period
+   * Average of the changes in profits =
+4. Calculate the greatest increase in profits (date and amount) over the entire period
+   * Greatest increase in profits =
+5. Calculate the greatest decrease in losses (date and amount) over the entire period
+   * Greatest decrease in losses =

+An additional challanged faced was to make sure that the Python script printed the analysis to the terminal and exported a text file with the results.

+Here is the final analysis of the five points described above:

+#***Put Financial Analysis table here!***

+---

+## PyPoll Excercise

+### Project's Aim

+For this task I was asked to picture myself helping a small, rural town modernize its vote counting process.
+In order to do this the file election_data.cvs was provided (you can take a look at this file under the folder PyPoll and then access the Resources folder).

+#### Project's Challanges

+The task at hand was to creat a Python script that analyzed the votes and calculates each of the following:

+1. The total number of votes cast
+   * Total number of votes =
+2. A complete list of candidates who received votes
+   * List of candidates that recevied votes =
+3. The percentage of votes each candidate won
+   * Percentage of votes per candidate =
+4. The total number of votes each candidate won
+   * Total number of votes per candidate =
+5. The winner of the election based on popular vote.
+   * Winner of election =

+An additional challanged faced was to make sure that the Python script printed the analysis to the terminal and exported a text file with the results.

+Here is the election results table:

+#***Put election Results table here!***

 ## Assignment instructions provided by Northwestern Data Science Bootcamp